w4jbm/PAL-1-6502-SBC/README.md

 Watch the spaces!
 If you get it right, this defines a `HELLO` command that you can now execute by typing at the command line.

+## JMON by Jeff Tranter

+This is a fairly complete monitor for the 6502.
+I am still working through some display quirks on the PAL-1/KIM.
+The KIM echos all input keys, so if you use ESCape to quit a listing, that gets sent to the terminal.
+Minicom (and I would assume other terminal programs) don't like that.
+(I send a space and carrage return to finish out a dummy escape sequence for now.)

+Some of the other parts of displays are a bit off.
+For some reason, the code only sends CRs as the newline.
+I'm adding LFs, but I know there is still work to do in the area of displaying registers.
+Over time, I'll go through all the cammands to make sure they work like they should.
+Eventually I'll probably have four version--one for $2000 and one for the top of memory, and then flavors of both with and without the assembler (which doubles the size of things).
+Having something like this earlier in my troubleshooting of Forth would have helped a lot, but I need it to be out of the way of where Forth loads (at $2000 like many things that use expanded memory on the KIM).

 ## Tiny BASIC

 This is the version of Tiny Basic by Tom Pittman and available on Bob Applegate's website.